CQCL/hugr/specification/hugr.md

 Nodes usually have additional data associated with them.

-Edge types are of three kinds:

-- _simple_ -- just an arrow, no data;
-- _dataflow_ -- these have a _port_ at each end (source and target), containing some additional data (a type); and
-- _ordered_ -- the set of outgoing edges of an ordered type from a node have a definite linear ordering.

 The nodes represent
 processes that produce values - either statically, i.e. at compile time, or at runtime.
 Each node is uniquely identified by its **node index**,